ned14/outcome/doc/src/content/_index.md

 # Outcome 2.0 library

-Outcome is a C++14 library for reporting and handling function failures in contexts where using C++ exception handling is unsuitable.
+Outcome is a C++14 library for reporting and handling function failures.

-The reasons for not using exceptions may be different:
+It can be used as a substitute for, or a complement to, exception handling mechanism.

+One use case is for contexts where using C++ exception handling is unsuitable for different reasons:

    - The high relative cost of throwing and catching a C++ exception,
    - Making some or all control paths explicitly detailed to aid code correctness auditing,